josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 Remove training from that loop and lessons can remain:

-> words.
+> **words.**

-Training is one of the mechanisms by which institutional knowledge becomes embodied behaviour.
+Training is one mechanism through which institutional knowledge becomes embodied behaviour.

 ---

-## 🪖 66.
-The capability statement
+## 70. 🪖 The Capability Statement

 The central proposition of this node is therefore: